How Fulcrum identified the most material issues for a business to take them to the next level.

 Our proprietary approach to materiality relies on a unique combination of quantitative and qualitative information.
 Unlike most firms, which use thousands of data points from sources with little to no understanding of the business in question, Fulcrum only targets those with an educated opinion about our clients.
 That leads to truly rich, resonant results.

 We knew this exercise would be different.
 What astonished us most was not only how open people were to discuss their views on TSI, but also how the study changed perceptions of the business.
 Interviewees were very impressed by the simple step of engaging in such a study, something few small firms would even think about.
-This raised TSI profile and standing among their network, which has served the company well with positioning and business development in the months following the study.
+This raised TSI's profile and standing among their network, which has served the company well with positioning and business development in the time following the study.

 The Silk Initiative has been able to use the study’s findings to differentiate themselves and elevate their positioning in the market.
 Materiality often leads to interesting findings.
 Of critical note in this case were five specific pain points multinational companies in TSI’s space face when doing business in China.
-These points are solid gold, giving TSI a unique psychological edge among their peers.
+These points are solid gold, giving TSI a unique psychological edge over their peers.

 Each engagement is unique.
 Reach out now to see how we can collaborate to pivot your business for the Asian Century.